Introduction and Overview:

 - Higher organizational performance, particularly in the areas of customer service and product/service innovation.

-This survey is offered through the Organizational Orientation Workshop and is also available as a part of our Organizational Assessment services.
+This survey is offered through the Organizational Archetypes of Change Workshop and is also available as a part of our Organizational Assessment services.
 Please contact us to discuss your particular needs.